Call identifier: PHABULOuS call

 Up the 3M€ of funding is available to support a minimum of 20 pilot cases / early adopters.
 They will be selected within the project to implement free-form micro-optical component and integrate that into their product developments with the aim to go towards large-scale production.
 The exact amount of subsidies per applicant will be decided based upon the type of company (see who) and the three main selection criteria (see process).
 For each pilot case, also an in-kind contribution from applicant is expected.

-The Call will be open from January 2022 to November 2023, and applicants will be able to apply anytime.
-Any submitted proposal will be evaluated in the nearest cut-off (deadline: 17:00 CET).
+The Call is open from 24th January 2022 to 31st December 2023, and applicants will be able to apply anytime.
+Any submitted proposal will be evaluated in the nearest cut-off date at the end of every month (deadline: 17:00 CET).

 The Call is open to any European company (start-up, SME, large enterprises) that is looking to integrate free-form micro-optics into their product.